-Consumer paint comes in primarily two forms: latex (or water-based) and alkyd (or oil-based).
+Consumer paint comes in several forms: latex (or water-based), acrylic (water- and chemical-based), and alkyd (or oil-based).
 It’s important to know which type you have because the disposal options are different for each.

 Paint Recycling Preparation

-- The first step to paint recycling is proper storage.
+1. The first step toward successful paint recycling is proper storage.
 If you have an open can of paint, make sure to keep it covered so the paint doesn’t dry up.
 You can also wrap the lid in plastic to provide an additional seal.
 Store it in a cool, dry place between uses.

-- If you have no more use for half-empty paint cans, see if you can donate them first.
-Many school drama clubs, community theaters and other nonprofits will accept used paint.
+2. If you have no more use for half-empty paint cans, see if you can donate them first.
+For example, many school drama clubs, community theaters, and housing nonprofits will accept used paint.

-- If your paint came in an aerosol can (regardless of type), you’ll want to visit our aerosol cans recycling guide for disposal tips.
+3. If your paint came in an aerosol can (regardless of type), visit our aerosol cans recycling guide for disposal tips.

-- If reuse is not an option, then it’s time to find a recycler.
+4. If reuse is not an option, then it’s time to find a recycler or to dispose of it responsibly.
 Here’s where the story differs based on the type of paint you have:

-- Oil-based paint can’t be recycled, which means you’ll need to use a household hazardous waste (HHW) program.
+• Oil-based paint is not easily recycled and will typically be accepted by a household hazardous waste (HHW) program or any Paintcare-affiliated retailer.
 If your community doesn’t offer HHW collection, you’ll want to dry out the paint using kitty litter and/or newspaper and throw it in the trash.

-- For water-based paint, recycling may be an option where you live by taking it to a transfer station.
+• For water-based paint, recycling may be an option where you live by taking it to a transfer station.
 In many cities, latex paint is excluded from HHW collection and special collection events or programs are available.
+If you must send used latex paint to the dump, dry it first by mixing kitty litter into the paint and allowing it to stand for several days.

 Why Recycle Paint